DeadWizard7/Modern-Weather-App/README.md

 # Modern Weather App

 A clean, responsive weather dashboard built with **HTML**, **CSS**, and **vanilla JavaScript**.
-This app shows the current weather, a short forecast, and a simple animated loader.
+This app shows the current weather, a short forecast and a simple animated loader.
 It is easy to use and easy to customize.

 ## Features
 - Responsive layout that works on desktop and mobile.